Cobra Mark V –

 tiny little ship, then escaping is important.

-enough firepower to fight back, because I don’t like running away.
+And it needs enough firepower to fight back, because running away is annoying.

 The Cobra Mk5 checks